Ishmaru/rnr/README.md

 Well,

 RnR is an app that uses your Instagram account to decide how to spend your well-earned vacations.
-Our group app uses Instagram's API to filter through the likes of many images that you've _red-hearted_ and curates some suggestions based on the results.
+Our group app uses Instagram's API to filter through the likes of many images that you've liked and presents some suggestions based on the results.

 ###But! it doesn't stop there: